realpoke/fatll-starter-kit/README.md

 - **`composer test`**: Runs a suite of tests to ensure the application works as expected.
 - **`composer fix:test`**: Runs both the fixup and tests in one script.

-You can find all the custom scripts included in the `composer.json` file:
+You can find all the custom scripts included in the `composer.json` file.

 The whole test suite is executed as part of the auto-deploy process to ensure the application is stable before deploying to production.

 ### Setup
 The `composer setup` script quickly sets up the Laravel basic configurations and installs necessary dependencies.

 This script ensures that the necessary packages are installed and that the environment is ready for development.

 ### Deployment Workflow